 In other words, LMI is there only to protect the lender, and in no way does it protect the borrower.
-If you are looking for something to protect the borrower, then Mortgage Protection Insurance is what you should be considering or speaking to a professional about ensuring your risk insurances are adequate, like Income Protection, TPD, Trauma & Life Insurance etc.
+If you are looking for something to protect the borrower, then Mortgage Protection Insurance is what you should be considering or speaking to a professional about ensuring your risk insurance are adequate, like Income Protection, TPD, Trauma & Life Insurance etc.

 A general rule is that if you are borrowing for than 80% of the property’s value from the lender, then you are required to pay to LMI.
 Fortunately, it is organized by the bank during the loan application process, so you do not need to organize anything and depending on your circumstances, it can sometimes be capitalised into your loan.

-This does also mean that you can’t choose which insurer you get your LMI through, as usually different backs have commercial agreements with different insurers.
+This does also mean that you can’t choose which insurer you get your LMI through, as usually, different backs have commercial agreements with different insurers.

-The easiest way would be to have 20% deposit.
+The easiest way would be to have a 20% deposit.
 However, we all know that it is easier said than done.
-So other ways could be; have a family member gift you the funds or have a family member go guarantor over the loan.
+So other ways could be; to have a family member gift you the funds or have a family member go guarantor over the loan.

 Certain lenders are willing to accept non-refundable gifts as a deposit.
 Generally speaking, they prefer it to be held within a bank account for a minimum of 3 months.

 Alternatively, if your parents have the ability, they can go guarantor over the loan.
-Which means if the borrowers can’t afford to pay the loan, the responsibility would fall to them.
+This means if the borrowers can’t afford to pay the loan, the responsibility would fall to them.
 This can be a risky decision, and professional advice should be sought before making any decisions